 It was obvious to me in that moment: if Black women business owners and Black women would just buy from each other, our businesses would thrive.
 I know it’s easier said than done.
 But, what I know for sure is that we first have to have a “way”, a vehicle so to speak, in order to support each other.
 BlackWoman.Biz is that way for us to change the game.

 Our mission is to provide the online platform for Black woman business owners to promote, connect, and sell so that her businesses thrive.

-We’re using technology to help support each other and generate revenue for each other’s businesses.
+We’re using technology, Internet, and Web to help support each other and generate revenue for each other’s businesses.
 And it’s possible to make huge shifts in our business’ success with small numbers participating.